Amits64/DevOpsAcademy/README.md

 ---

 Feel free to tailor this template to better suit your project's needs.
 The provided structure includes key sections that are important for most projects and helps users understand how to get started, use the application, and contribute effectively.

+### Key Updates:
+1. **Prerequisites**: Updated Ruby version to 3.3.4 and Rails to 7.0.8.
+2. **Features**: Added details on enhanced user experience and interactive elements.
+3. **Usage**: Added details on enhanced UI and payment options.
+4. **Contact**: Updated with a placeholder email and link for GitHub issues.

+Feel free to adjust the sections as needed to better reflect any other changes or additional features you have in the project!